sigasi/sigasi_insights/content/faq.md

 ## How can I hide files from the Project Explorer?

-If the project explorer shows the hidden files in from your revision control system (.hg or .svn directory), or there are too many files from Intel Quartus or AMD/Xilinx ISE that clutter the project explorer, you can hide those files from view:
+If the project explorer shows the hidden files in from your revision control system (`.hg` or `.svn` directory), or there are too many files from Intel Quartus or AMD/Xilinx ISE that clutter the project explorer, you can hide those files from view in a dialog opened by clicking the funnel icon:

-Select the View Menu (small triangle pointing down) **Customize View > Filters**.

-{{< figure src="/img/faq/customize-view.png" alt="Customizing the view" >}}
+{{< figure src="/img/faq/customize-view.svg" alt="Customizing the view" class="uk-align-center" >}}

 Now you can filter out hidden files (`.* resources`) or `All non VHDL Files`.